 Crescent House on Horton Crescent was opened as the first house for girls attending Rugby School.
 Before this the house was used by the school as a temporary sanitorium during an influenza epidemic in 1907 and for storing boats belonging to the sailing club in the 1950s.
 The House closed in 1991.

-While these two houses were opened for the girls they were also linked to a boys house for their meals, as Crescent and Southfield had no kitchens.
-With a growing number of girls entering the LXX Dean House was opened in 1978/79 in one wing of the sanatorium, on Barby Road, under Mr. and Mrs. Hughes.
+Girls were also linked to a boys house for their meals, as Crescent had no kitchen.
+With a growing number of girls entering the LXX Dean House was opened in 1978/79 in one wing of the sanatorium, on Hillmorton Road, under Mr. and Mrs. Hughes.
 They opened the house to 19 girls to meet the demand for places at the School.
 The House was named after the Chairman of the Governing Body Sir Patrick Dean.
 In that year there were a total of 32 girls.
-From 1975 to 1993 Rugby admitted girls into the Upper School.
-The girls took part in a number of School activities including:

 • Community Action (now Rugby 360);